Genflow Biosciences Releases 2023 Year-End Review and Highlights Key Priorities for 2024

 - Genflow received positive feedback from the Federal Agency for Medicines and Health Products in Belgium on the design of Phase I/II clinical trials for its lead drug candidate, GF-1002, in NASH patients.

-- Genflow made several key appointments, including Capital Plus Partners Ltd as Joint Broker in order to access both institutional and international investment; Harbor Access for investor relations support; and Prof. Dr. Sven Francque, an expert in nonalcoholic fatty liver disease and Prof. Dr. Mary E. Rinella, a fatty liver disease specialist to its Scientific Advisory Board.
+- Genflow made several key appointments, including Capital Plus Partners Ltd as Joint Broker; Harbor Access for investor relations support; and Prof. Dr. Sven Francque, an expert in nonalcoholic fatty liver disease and Prof. Dr. Mary E. Rinella, a fatty liver disease specialist to its Scientific Advisory Board.

 Strategic Priorities in 2024:

 - Genflow awarded 2.89 million Euros in two new grants that will broaden its research pipeline and expand the size of its therapeutic markets over the next three years.
-(Refer to press release: https://www.globenewswire.com/news-release/2024/01/18/2811445/0/en/Genflow-Biosciences-Partners-with-Revatis-SA-and-EXO-Biologics-in-Groundbreaking-Aging-Research-Fueled-by-Two-Major-Research-Grants.html)
+(Refer to press release here.)

 - Genflow to undertake key Investigational New Drug (IND)-enabling development activities that will help define the pharmacological and toxicological properties of its lead drug candidate, GF-1002, and its potential benefits for NASH patients.